A visual identity is how you dress the brand. And how you dress the brand influences what your audience thinks about the brand.

 - Ambient exterior icons: Giant pink piggy banks

 - Convention booth design

 - Vehicle graphics: Car / Van / Truck / Plane / Bicycles /

 Smaller companies will have a smaller list of visual identifiers, while large companies frequently have a design and usage manuel.

 Creative tip: Visual identity is just one aspect of a brand.
 There are other branding techniques that have a visual aspect, such as a brand character.
 Also, the brand's visual identity should be compatible with the brand's personality and story.

 > Click to get more branding examples and insights

 on AdCracker's Creative Manager or Director sets.

-- You'll get more creative branding techniques, such as ways to build brand relationships, plus many more example ads.
+- You'll get more creative branding techniques, such as ways to build brand relationships and brand personalities - plus more example ads.

-- You'll get a branding workshop on every CM set with handouts, creative activities and step by step ways to create a brand personality.
+- And every CM set gives you a branding workshop along with handouts, creative activities and step by step ways to create brands that shout or sing.